Coopenator/web_project_4/README.md

 * grid
 * flex

-Also furthering our knowledge of GIT and BEM methodology.
+Also furthering our knowledge of GIT, and BEM methodology.

 **Additions made for Project 5**
 * added form functionality to Add Card button